HOME | CONTACT US

 The USEA caught up this week and posted lots of results, so I'm caught up now to this weekend.
 Be sure to double check the standings and let me know if I have missed something!

 Lisa Rice, Kay Brady, and Laura Roberts have satisfied their volunteer requirements this week, all by fence judging at Difficult Run.
-I'm sure Steve Symansky and every at Difficult Run appreciates your efforts!
+I'm sure Steve Symansky and everyone at Difficult Run appreciates your efforts!

 Some notable finishes...